Golf-Scheffler two behind leader Morikawa after early-morning arrest | Sports-Games

 Golf-Scheffler two behind leader Morikawa after early-morning arrest

-Scheffler, seeking his fifth win in six starts, shot a five-under-par 67 to get to nine under and hot on the heels of Morikawa (66).
-Overnight leader Xander Schauffele, whose nine-under-par 62 in the opening round tied the major championship record, went out with the late starters as the rain stopped and was one under through three holes.
+Scheffler, seeking his fifth win in six starts, carded a five-under-par 66 to get to nine under and hot on the heels of Morikawa (65).
+Overnight leader Xander Schauffele, whose nine-under-par 62 in the opening round tied the major championship record, went out with the late starters as the rain stopped and reached the turn at three under on the day.

 Scottie Scheffler shook off an early-morning arrest and police altercation to move into contention at a rainy PGA Championship in Louisville, Kentucky on Friday where he finished two shots behind second-round clubhouse leader Collin Morikawa.

 On a day unlike any other in his career, world number one Scheffler was arrested on four charges, including second degree assault of a police officer, after what he said was a "big misunderstanding" as he tried to enter Valhalla Golf Club.
-Scheffler, seeking his fifth win in six starts, shot a five-under-par 67 to get to nine under and hot on the heels of Morikawa (66).
+Scheffler, seeking his fifth win in six starts, carded a five-under-par 66 to get to nine under and hot on the heels of Morikawa (65).

-Overnight leader Xander Schauffele, whose nine-under-par 62 in the opening round tied the major championship record, went out with the late starters as the rain stopped and was one under through three holes.
+Overnight leader Xander Schauffele, whose nine-under-par 62 in the opening round tied the major championship record, went out with the late starters as the rain stopped and reached the turn at three under on the day.
 Despite the chaos, Scheffler looked as calm as ever during his round which he began with a birdie at the par-five 10th hole where his third shot from 97 yards settled three feet from the hole.

 The Masters champion went bogey-birdie over his next two holes, carded three birdies over a five-hole stretch around the turn before nearly holing out for birdie at the par-four fifth.
 Scheffler added another late birdie.
 Morikawa, who started on the back nine, caught fire at the par-four fourth, his 13th hole of the day, where he made the first of five consecutive birdies -- the longest streak of his major championship career -- to grab control.